elisa-tech/wg-tools/meeting_minutes/24-01-09_elisa_tools_wg_meeting.md

   * Sudip: May not be possible to get into OpenQA
     * Due to licensing rules
   * Don't need OpenQA since there is no graphical component
-* January WG Update
-  * Present & Solicit Feedback on the new WG Mission Statement
-  * Present adoption of tools (BASIL, ks-nav?) by Tools WG
-  * Discuss approaches to increasing engagement
-  * Discussion list of potential interesting topics
-  * Suggestions?

 ## Round Table